Æthelburh Princess of Kent and Queen of Northumbria

 Shrine of St Mildryth containing her relics in the chapel at Minster Abbey

-Mildryth was Æbbe’s daughter.
-Through her father Merewalh she was also a princess of Mercia, since his father was the King Penda who had killed King Edwin of Northumbria at the Battle of Hatfield Chase in 633.
+Mildrith was Æbbe’s daughter.
+Through her father Merewalh she was also a princess of Mercia, since his father was the King Penda who had killed King Edwin of Northumbria at the Battle of Hatfield Chase in 633 or 634.

-Upon her return to Kent, Mildryth joined her mother at Minster, where by 694 she had become abbess.
+Upon her return to Kent, Mildrith joined her mother at Minster, where by 694 she had become abbess.
 She died some time after 732 and was initially buried in the abbey church of St Mary.
-However subsequently her successor Eadburh founded a new abbey dedicated to Saints Peter and Paul, where the abbey in Minster is today, and Mildryth’s remains were translated there by around 748.
+However subsequently her successor Eadburh founded a new abbey dedicated to Saints Peter and Paul, where the abbey in Minster is today, and Mildrith’s remains were translated there by around 748.

 Eadburh Princess of Wessex

-Embroidery showing Sts Domne Eafe, Mildryth and Eadburh, in the chapel at Minster Abbey
+Embroidery showing Sts Domne Eafe, Mildrith and Eadburh, in the chapel at Minster Abbey

-Mildryth’s successor as abbess at Minster was Eadburh (or in the latinised form of her name Eadburga or Edburg).
+Mildrith’s successor as abbess at Minster was Eadburh (or in the latinised form of her name Eadburga, Eadburg or Edburg).
 However, she is not quite so easy to pin down as the other royal women described in this account.
 There are several Eadburhs known from the Anglo-Saxon period, but it is not absolutely certain who the Eadburh at Minster actually was.
-A plausible case has been made for her to be both the daughter of King Centwine of Wessex, and the abbess who is known to have been a correspondent with St Boniface, the missionary saint in what is now Germany who became Archbishop of Mainz in 745.
+A plausible case has been made for her to be both the daughter of King Centwine of Wessex, and the abbess who is known to have been a correspondent with St Boniface, the missionary saint who is known as the Apostle of the Germans and who became Archbishop of Mainz in 745.

 Until recently, little more could be said about Eadburh.
 However, a manuscript in the Cathedral Library at Hereford has recently been identified as the sole surviving copy of a Life and Miracles of St Eadburh.
 This is a manuscript dating to around the year 1000, and it relates that the shrine of St Eadburh, Abbess of Minster, is at Lyminge.
 This is curious, but we know from charter evidence that Lyminge and Minster were under the rule of a single abbess, Selethryth, in the early 9th Century and that the blessed Eadburh was buried at Lyminge by 804.
 Selethryth is an unusual name, and it seems highly likely that she was the same Selethryth who was sister to one of the powerful nobles at the court of the King of Mercia.
 At this time, it was Mercia that was dominating the Anglo-Saxon Kingdoms of England, and there is good reason to see Selethryth as securing the interests of the King of Mercia through prayer, just as royal women had been doing for the past century and half for the Kings of Kent.

-It is quite possible that Selethryth moved Eadburh’s relics to Lyminge as part of a plan to promote her cult there and develop pilgrimage, just as Eadburh herself had done with St Mildryth in Minster.
-Although this does not seem to have been quite as successful as the efforts with Mildryth, the profile of Eadburh must have been sufficiently great to justify the creation of a hagiography (or holy biography) around the year 1000.
+It is quite possible that Selethryth moved Eadburh’s relics to Lyminge as part of a plan to promote her cult there and develop pilgrimage, just as Eadburh herself had done with St Mildrith in Minster.
+Although this does not seem to have been quite as successful as the efforts with Mildrith, the profile of Eadburh must have been sufficiently great to justify the creation of a hagiography (or holy biography) around the year 1000.
 By this time Lyminge was in the possession of Christ Church, the monastic house associated with the Cathedral in Canterbury.
 Not long afterwards in 1085, Archbishop Lanfranc thought Eadburh’s relics were of sufficient value to justify translating them to his new foundation of St Gregory’s in Canterbury, along with those of Queen Æthelburh.
+Shortly thereafter, we can see St Eadburh’s feast day being inserted into the liturgical calendar used in Canterbury Cathedral, so she was sufficiently important to be celebrated at the very heart of Christianity in England.

-Over time, it was gradually forgotten who Eadburh was.
+But over time, it was gradually forgotten who Eadburh was.
 The church at Lyminge remained dedicated to St Mary and St Eadburg, but it was also well-known that the church had been founded by Queen Æthelburh.
-Over time, it was thought that the name Eadburh (or in latin Edburga) must be a variant of the name Æthelburh (or in latin Ethelburga), so it came to be believed that the church in Lyminge was actually dedicated to St Mary and St Ethelburga.
+It came to be thought that the name Eadburh (or in Latin Edburga) must be a variant of the name Æthelburh (or in latin Ethelburga), so it came to be believed that the church in Lyminge was actually dedicated to St Mary and St Ethelburga.
 Eventually, in 1897, the Rector of Lyminge actually started calling the church St Mary and St Ethelburga, and this is the dedication it holds to this day.
 Sadly, for many years, St Eadburh, the Abbess of Minster, has been forgotten.
 Through the Royal Saxon Way, we hope to bring her back into the spotlight and restore her rightful position as the patron saint of Lyminge, alongside the founder St Ethelburga.
 In 2020, the Parish Council in Lyminge voted to restore the ancient name of the spring, the source of the Nail Bourne, close to the church.
 This spring features in some of the miracles of St Eadburg, so we have good reason to believe this was St Eadburg’s Well for well over a thousand years.
 It is once again.